Amiodarone Lawsuit Information – Is Amiodarone a Lifesaver or Killer Drug?

 - Wyeth and Wyeth-Ayerst Laboratories, Inc.

 To see if you are eligible to file an amiodarone lawsuit, simply contact us online, by email or by phone at 833-201-1555.
 Contact us today.
 There is no fee and no obligation.
 If we take your case, you will only owe us legal fees if we are successful and recover money for you.
+We are presently only considering cases in California, New Jersey and West Virginia.

 If you want to know about other dangerous drugs, visit our Dangerous Drug information page.